hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 (fact is a function : reduce by multiplication the range 1 to the argument)

 [8:48:42](#nTL1zKUXnKftxbmNi1G1lEbytfb51dC0tonC4O5Y414) <GalenIvanov (Galen Ivanov)>:
 @hiiamboris ok, thank you for the clarification!
-I just wanted to show some "write-only" APL code to @greggirwin Ì†ΩÌ∏Ñ
+I just wanted to show some "write-only" APL code to @greggirwin üòÑ

 [8:55:57](#ntpk0gsNsBTVUsakrZu70xaDNLWAIXfbbICbkdsWaQQ) <GalenIvanov (Galen Ivanov)>:
 Joking asids, @greggirwin is right about difficulties in reading APLs - I have some minor experience in J/K/APL and I love them, but I'm not experienced enough to read them freely.
 That's probably true for most people.
 Maybe this explains the existence of Q language.

 [9:05:46](#gStw3kNxrxW0iSC-TfV6y8cAtWuLZ_BxFaNCprTx4F8) <hiiamboris (NOT THIS ONE)>:
 I agree, but I'd also love to see the opinion of someone from China or Japan on this, as their minds are well trained for short pattern recognition.
 And when I read the code I kind of expect the amount of work be proportional somewhat to the amount of code, and don't like it when one hardly noticeable symbol changes everything.
-It reminds me of product labels - what you really wanna read is always written in tiniest font possible Ì†ΩÌ∏É
+It reminds me of product labels - what you really wanna read is always written in tiniest font possible üòÉ

 [9:07:46](#lxzgL5KI7T4Yh4KFjXZr6rU52kuFFoOi7cR_xwSEtmg) <GalenIvanov (Galen Ivanov)>:
-Ì†ΩÌ∏É
+üòÉ

 [14:15:03](#_R1vZwCP970zd5-3TS2iCI2LBy2ke4xi1C9pJxmM1sQ) <Wezl>:
 **advertisement** there's discussion about array languages on matrix (search for array languages) **/advertisement** ;)